Skip to main content

 Pilot Illustration

-The pilot project will improve the resilience of elders to indoor and outdoor air quality risks through the development of the Elders Alerts System about Imminent Environmental Risks (the EASIER alert system).
-To start, indoor environmental quality (IEQ) monitoring sensors will be installed in homes to measure temperature, humidity, particulate matter, and other indoor conditions.
-Air quality monitors will also be placed outside in participating neighborhoods.
-These data will be combined with weather conditions and weather forecast data to trigger alerts to elders and designated members of their networks in the case of extreme events.
+The pilot project improves resilience of elders to indoor and outdoor air quality risks through the development of the Elders Alerts System about Imminent Environmental Risks (the EASIER alert system).
+To start, indoor environmental quality (IEQ) monitoring sensors are installed in homes to measure temperature, humidity, particulate matter and other indoor conditions.
+Air quality monitors are placed outside in participating neighborhoods.
+These data are combined with weather conditions and weather forecast data to trigger alerts to elders and designated members of their networks in the case of extreme events.
 This communication protocol is important as it alerts family and friends of participating elders to potential dangers.

-The EASIER alert system will communicate with elders through a well-designed user interface on a tablet that is provided as part of the pilot project.
-The interface will be designed so that elders feel confident and comfortable understanding both the displays and the alerts.
+The EASIER alert system communicates with elders through a well-designed user interface on a tablet that is provided as part of the pilot project.
+The interface is designed so that elders feel confident and comfortable understanding both the displays and the alerts.
 By understanding alerts, elder community members can make important decisions about activities in order to stay healthy.
-It is anticipated that the core technologies of the EASIER alert system and lessons learned from this project will be directly usable by other communities to help other elderly community members live more independently across the Tennessee Valley.
+The core technologies of the EASIER alert system and lessons learned from this project are directly usable by other communities to help other elderly community members live more independently across the Tennessee Valley.

 Objectives